toddhgardner/getrantr/README.md

 ### Impersonating Users

 There are three example users loaded into the system.
-You can impersonate them with the following commands:
+You can impersonate them with the following commands, after closing the node session (`control` and `C` on Mac):

 ```
 node import 1   # Will impersonate Todd's default account